 This course includes a study of the child voice, rote singing, development of rhythmic and melodic expression, directed listening, and music reading readiness.
 Basic materials, including song text are studied, and simple percussion and melodic instruments are used in creative activities.

-INDC 4160 Wellness and Fitness for Children Prerequisites: Admission to Teacher Ed.
+INDC 4160 Wellness and Fitness for Children

 (Offered also as EDUC 4160.)

-INDC 4290 Classroom Management (Offered also as EDUC 4290.)
+INDC 4290 Classroom Management